Last Updated on May 11, 2022

 The coffee table was also in the way, probably because it was supposed to go beside the sofa bed where the baby bed was currently placed.
 The gentleman refused to take the coffee table away, saying all furniture must remain in the room at all times.
 So we placed it in the tub.
 I can’t imagine the look on the housekeepers face when they did our room the next morning.

 I’m not sure what was going on in the kitchen during our Disney week.
-We found at breakfast, lunch, and dinner that there where dirty dishes in the clean pile
+We found at breakfast, lunch, and dinner that there were dirty dishes in the clean pile

-Therefore, only Lycra material such as ones by Speedo will be allowed into the pool.
-As a non-French guest, we had no idea this was a rule.
-We were forced to buy Speedos from the vending machine at a whopping 9 euro each.
-Best believe those are staying in the suitcase for any future travelling mishaps – and rent the towels from the front desk.
+Therefore, only Lycra materials such as the ones by Speedo will be allowed into the pool.
+As non-French guests, we had no idea this was a rule.
+We were forced to buy Speedos from the vending machine at a whopping 9 euros each.
+Best believe those are staying in the suitcase for any future traveling mishaps – and rent the towels from the front desk.
 Outside towels are allowed, hotel room white towels are not – only hotel blue pool towels at 2 euro per towel (but you can keep the towel until the end of your stay).

 Honestly, the pool is the whole reason we booked this hotel.
 It is a giant pirate ship with several water slides.
 Although, the slides and the ship say not for anyone under age 6, even with parental supervision… my son was 4.5 and we let him on the ship we were not alone in our decision.
-The water slides were crazy fast and steep, even hubby was surprised some of these kids were going on it.
-We have been spoiled with German heated pools and this was a little on the chilly side, but it was good fun none the less.
+The water slides were crazy fast and steep, even hubby was surprised some of these kids were going on them.
+We have been spoiled with German heated pools and this was a little on the chilly side, but it was good fun nonetheless.

 Algonquin’s Explorers Hotel is amazingly located, in that it is the first to board and disembark.
 I didn’t know this when booking but was a great surprise.
 This meant we did not have to wait for several buses to pass by before one was able to accommodate us (think Peak-times at Walt Disney World), and if the bus was jam-packed on the way home, it was only for 5/10 minutes then we were free of it.
 Now, this has nothing to do with the hotel itself, but the hotel is on this bus route.
 The Disney Shuttle is garbage.
 I hated every moment of it.